-In 2023, we incurred \$16 million of incremental, non-restructuring costs associated with transforming our operating model as a part of UpLift ("UpLift transformation costs"), including consulting and personnel costs, which are recorded in Other income (expense), net in the Consolidated Statements of Operations.
+In 2024 and 2023, we incurred \$65 million and \$16 million of incremental, non-restructuring costs associated with transforming our operating model as a part of UpLift ("UpLift transformation costs"), which are recorded in Other income (expense), net in the Consolidated Statements of Operations.
+The UpLift transformation costs are primarily for consultants, third-party service providers and personnel focused on designing and implementing a centralized service delivery model that supports our new organizational structure, including the standardization of our supply chain and digital technology procurement.

 Other Restructuring Actions.
-The other restructuring action expenses incurred during the years ended December 31, 2023, 2022 and 2021, were primarily the result of restructuring programs initiated during 2023, 2022 and 2021.
-We are targeting to complete in 2024 the majority of the remaining restructuring actions initiated in 2023 and 2022.
-Expected total costs to incur for the restructuring actions initiated are \$128 million, including \$51 million to New Equipment and \$77 million to Service operating segments.
-Remaining costs to incur for the restructuring actions initiated are expected to be \$30 million, including \$13 million to New Equipment and \$17 million to Service operating segments.
+The other restructuring expenses incurred during 2024, 2023 and 2022 were primarily the result of restructuring programs initiated related to severance and facility exit costs.
+We are targeting to complete in 2025 the majority of the remaining restructuring actions initiated in 2024 and 2023, with certain utilization beyond 2025 due to contractual obligations or legal requirements in the applicable jurisdictions.
+Expected total costs and remaining costs to incur for the other restructuring actions initiated are \$101 million and \$29 million, respectively.
+Remaining costs are expected to be approximately 90% New Equipment and 10% Service.